stacks-network/docs/src/pages/en/nodes-and-miners/miner-testnet.md

 ### Prerequisites

-Make sure you've followed the [Running the testnet node on Windows](/understand-stacks/running-testnet-node#running-the-testnet-node-on-windows) tutorial before starting this tutorial.
+Make sure you've followed the [running the testnet node](/nodes-and-miners/running-testnet-node) tutorial before starting this tutorial.

 ### Generate keychain and get testnet tokens in Windows